6.1.24

 Abraham loots his enemies during warfare, and gives one-tenth of the spoils to Melchizedek (14.18–20).
 These verses are recognized as a later addition to an earlier passage.

 Jacob marks a location to build a shrine (Bethel; cf. Gen 31.13), and promises a One-Tenth offering when certain conditions are met (28.22).
 He fulfills his promise later (Gen 35.1–15).
-This story may have functioned as an early etiology for a shrine at Bethel, but following the collapse of the kingdom of Israel and the centralization of religion expression to Jerusalem’s temple in the kingdom of Judah, history was revised to have the shrine built by the sinful, usurper king Jeroboam (1 Kings 12.25–33).
+This story may have functioned as an early etiology for a shrine at Bethel, but following the collapse of the kingdom of Israel and the centralization of religious expression to Jerusalem’s temple in the kingdom of Judah, history was revised to have the shrine built by the sinful, usurper king Jeroboam (1 Kings 12.25–33).

 Leviticus